-How has your service activity influenced your thinking about this proposal?
+How has your service impacted the proposal?

 Link to your media artifact(s) giving background on the issue:

 In the United States, and more importantly in the state of Michigan, the lack of access and availability of healthy nutritious food is extremely high.
-Also known as food insecurity, this issue is a significant problem in the state of Michigan, where 15.3% of the population does not have access to a sufficient quantity of affordable and nutritious food.
+Also known as food insecurity, this issue is a significant problem in the state of Michigan, where 15.1% of the population does not have access to a sufficient quantity of affordable and nutritious food.
 On the other hand, the United States fares a little better where only 12.7% of the entire population is classified as “food insecure”.
 In order to alleviate this issue food banks have been developed to collect and distribute food. .
 Even though food banks have dramatically helped people without access, they do not supply enough food for full families to live off of in certain areas.
 Without this full amount of food, families have to supplement with cheap options that may not be healthy.
 Many health problems come along with this, one of them being obesity.
 Michigan struggles with obesity as 32.5% of adults are considered obese, which ranks 10th most in the United States.
 One of the premier issues that the state of Michigan is dealing with to help address the obesity issue is making sure its residents have access to fresh fruits, vegetables and proteins.
 In Michigan 1.8 million residents - 300,000 of whom are children - live in communities with limited access to nutritious food.
 This is particularly worrisome as these families turn to alternatives such as fast food or will even choose to skip meals.
 When healthy food is readily available, children and adults develop better eating habits and better overall health, including a decreased risk of obesity.

 One of the ways governments are able to encourage people and companies to contribute to certain causes is through incentive programs.
 Incentive programs can help businesses make certain types of investments through government provided financial assistance.
 For this solution, we suggest the government provides grants on a competitive basis to projects that help low-income consumers participating in the Supplemental Nutrition Assistance Program (SNAP) purchase more fresh fruits and produce through cash or tax incentives that increase their purchasing power at locations like farmers markets and grocery stores.
 These grants would go towards non-profit agencies, such as Food Gatherers in Washtenaw County, government agencies, SNAP authorized retailers, and many other types of organizations.

-Solution 2: Law
+SOLUTION 2: Tax Law

 One way that the Michigan state government could address the issue of food insecurity and the funding of food banks and non-profits is by enacting legislation.
 We believe that one of the main issues with food insecurity and the many health problems that ensue because of it is the lack of funding for organizations such as Food Gatherers that distribute fresh produce to soup kitchens, and other partner companies.
 One way this issue could be solved is by creating a place on the state income tax return to allow taxpayers to contribute to certain types of hunger relief funds or non-profits with funding ultimately granted to local food banks.
 This would make it significantly easier for individuals to donate to food banks and would also enable them to lower their taxes through a deduction on their state taxes.

-Solution 3: Summer Programs
+SOLUTION 3: Summer Programs

 Food insecurity is often seasonal for children under the age of 18.
 Through programs such as the BackPack program, children attending public schools receive free food through the National School Lunch Program and the National School Breakfast Program.
 These help assist low-income families feed their children with proper nutrients throughout the school year.
 These supplements are great, however, there are large gaps in the calendar year that children go without food assistance.
 Our third solution is to enact a law that mandates all food banks provide programs to bridge the gap for hungry children during school vacations.
 This would enable children to receive the sufficient foods and nutrients to survive without having to resort to unhealthy foods.